-- Potassium chloride tablets are used to prevent and treat low blood levels of potassium (this is also called hypokalemia).
+- Potassium chloride supplements are used to prevent and treat low blood levels of potassium (this is also called hypokalemia).

-- Tablets are designed to release potassium chloride slowly over a period of time.
+- Extended-release supplements release potassium chloride slowly over time.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: